davidjohnbaker1/davidjohnbaker/content/teaching/contact.md

 email_form = 1
 +++

 If you'd like to get in contact regarding hiring me for a workshop, training, or a project, please send me an email using the form below.
+If you don't hear back from me, please try again [and not use this form](mailto:davidjohnbaker1@gmail.com)